Part of: Family Investment Company

 Setting up a FIC involves a number of interconnected legal, tax and structural decisions, and the right approach depends entirely on your circumstances and objectives.
 Because these structures need to be tailored carefully, it is important to work with specialists.
 TLPI can guide you through the process and help ensure your FIC is structured appropriately for your goals.

 A Family Investment Company is a private limited company.
 Unlike a discretionary trust, a FIC does not have a ten-year anniversary charge or an exit charge.
 The director retains full control through voting shares.
-A trust is subject to trust tax rules (including a periodic charge of up to 6%), whereas a FIC is subject to standard company tax rules.
+A trust is subject to trust tax rules, including a periodic charge on every ten-year anniversary, whereas a FIC is subject to standard company tax rules.
 Both can be used to remove assets from the estate, but a FIC typically has a simpler and more transparent tax treatment.

 There are no restrictions on who can hold shares in a FIC - family members including children, grandchildren, and a spouse can all hold shares.
 Children under 18 hold shares as bare legal owners (technically through a parent or guardian as nominee).
 The share structure is designed to allow value to accrue to the next generation from inception, so even small initial allotments can grow significantly in value over time.

-A FIC pays Corporation Tax on its income and capital gains.
-The main rate is 25% for companies with profits above £250,000 (2023/24 onwards).
+A FIC pays Corporation Tax on its taxable income and on its chargeable gains, although most dividends it receives from other companies are exempt.
+Most FICs are close investment-holding companies, because they exist mainly to hold investments, and a close investment-holding company cannot use the small profits rate or Marginal Relief.
+It therefore pays the main rate of Corporation Tax on all of its profits.
 Dividends paid out of the FIC to shareholders are subject to Income Tax at the shareholder's marginal rate.
-For shareholders who are not high-rate taxpayers — typically children — this creates an efficient way to extract value from the company at a lower effective tax rate than the founder would pay directly.
+For shareholders who are not high-rate taxpayers, typically children, this creates an efficient way to extract value from the company at a lower effective tax rate than the founder would pay directly.

 A Family Investment Company works by holding family wealth inside a private limited company.
 The founder typically provides capital by subscribing for shares or lending money to the company, which the FIC then invests.
 Investment returns are taxed under the Corporation Tax regime rather than at personal tax rates, and different share classes allow the founder to keep control while passing economic value to other family members.